msteveb/tmake/README.md

   will never be confused with a time.

-* Currently cache entries for old source files are never removed from the cache (the as for dynamic dependencies).
-This should not be a big problem in practice, but the cache can be pruned with tcache --cacheclean
+* Currently cache entries for old source files are never removed from the cache (such as for dynamic dependencies).
+This should not be a big problem in practice, but the cache can be pruned with tmake --cacheclean

 Hashes are compued by running 'md5sum' (or md5, for MacOS) because it is a fast hash with a low chance of collisions.